Nature (journal): Science fiction

 In 1999, Nature began publishing science fiction short stories.
 The brief "vignettes" are printed in a series called "Futures".
 The stories appeared in 1999 and 2000, again in 2005 and 2006, and have appeared weekly since July 2007.
 Sister publication Nature Physics also printed stories in 2007 and 2008.
 In 2005, Nature was awarded the European Science Fiction Society's Best Publisher award for the "Futures" series.
 One hundred of the Nature stories between 1999 and 2006 were published as the collection Futures from Nature in 2008.
 Another collection, Futures from Nature 2, was published in 2014.

 Publication

 Nature is edited and published in the United Kingdom by a division of the international scientific publishing company Springer Nature that publishes academic journals, magazines, online databases, and services in science and medicine.
 Nature has offices in London, New York City, San Francisco, Washington, D.C., Boston, Tokyo, Hong Kong, Paris, Munich, and Basingstoke.
-Nature Research also publishes other specialized journals including Nature Neuroscience, Nature Biotechnology, Nature Methods, the Nature Clinical Practice series of journals, Nature Structural & Molecular Biology, Nature Chemistry, and the Nature Reviews series of journals.
+Nature Portfolio also publishes other specialized journals including Nature Neuroscience, Nature Biotechnology, Nature Methods, the Nature Clinical Practice series of journals, Nature Structural & Molecular Biology, Nature Chemistry, and the Nature Reviews series of journals.